OrthoLoess/eveonline-third-party-documentation/docs/crest/authentication.md

 ### characterStatisticsRead - SISI
 Currently only available on SISI.
 Allows access to historical character statistics, broken down by year.
 This was announced in the EVE Keynote at FanFest 2015.

+# Using your access token
+Once you have a valid access token from the SSO, you can make call to authenticated crest by adding an Authorization header and using the auth'd crest endpoint.

+    Authorization: Bearer [Your access token]